Andrei Demurenko: Early life and career

-Demurenko returned to Russia in January 1996, and was later among the first group of Russian officers to serve as representatives at the NATO headquarters.
-In the second half of the 1990s he was in the Russian General Staff as the deputy director of its Peacekeeping Directorate and was also a member of its Main Operations Directorate.
-By 2002, Demurenko had retired from active duty; after his retirement, he spoke to the media and at other events as a military commentator.
+Later life and return to service

+During his retirement from the military, he initially worked at a bank before managing a shipyard in Saint Petersburg, and later directed operations for Russian Railways.
+He also spoke to the media and at other events as a military commentator.
 In 2012, Demurenko was the first witness called on by the defense at the trial of Radovan Karadžić by the International Criminal Tribunal for the former Yugoslavia.
 During his cross-examination by the prosecution he testified that his own investigation determined that the shelling that caused the Markale market massacre in Sarajevo in August 1995 was not fired from the positions held by the Army of Republika Srpska.
 He also testified again near the end of the trial in 2016.

-During the Russo-Ukrainian War he volunteered to return to active service.
+At the outbreak of the 2022 Russian invasion of Ukraine, he volunteered to return to active service, but was initially rejected because of because of his old age.
+It took one year of working with the bureaucracy before he was accepted in February 2023.
 In March 2023, he arrived at the Battle of Bakhmut as first deputy commander of the "Wolf" infantry brigade that covered the flank of the Wagner Group forces.
-The brigade was led by a Serbian officer, but Demurenko was the de facto commander because of his experience and language ability.
+The brigade was led by a Serbian officer who had previously served in Syria, but Demurenko was the de facto commander because of his experience and language ability.
+Their unit defended the northern flank of Wagner forces during the battle, at the village of Zaliznianske.
 In May 2023, while on a reconnaissance mission, he received a head injury during an artillery strike.
-He was withdrawn from the front line because of the injury.
+He was withdrawn from the front line because of the injury and evacuated to Moscow for treatment.

+Personal life

+He is married and has a son and a daughter.